m-lutter/portfolio/Circuit5: Counter Decoder/readme.md

 - 1 4x4 RGB LED matrix

 # Simulation
 I built this circuit using CircuitVerse.
-The simulation file can be found ...
+The simulation file can be found above as CounterDecoder.cv